hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 ***
 **Exercise**

-Hypothesize the clusters corresponding to each of the different clusters in the table:
+Hypothesize the clusters corresponding to each of the different clusters in the table (fill in the question marks):

 | Cell Type | Clusters |
 |:---:|:---:|